comapi/comapi-sdk-js/docs/initialisation.md

 # Sessions

-To call onto ant of the comapi services, a valid session is required.
+To call onto any of the Comapi services, a valid session is required.
 This is what the authChallenge is for.
-Whenever COMAPI needs a session and it doesnt's have a curently active one, it will run through the auth flow as part of session creation.
+Whenever Comapi needs a session and it doesn't have a currently active one, it will run through the auth flow as part of session creation.

 You can explicitly start a session or the SDK will create one on the fly the first time you call a method that requires one